6 Ways That Traveling to 'Quiet Places’ is Transformational

 Humans are obviously not the only species affected by our own industrial noise pollution.
 Both plants and animals are suffering worldwide due to the loss of the delicate balance that allows them to communicate with their surroundings.
 By joining the growing community of people who travel specifically with a quiet destination in mind, you are contributing to a change in the tourism industry that will place a high value on conservation.
 Silence and areas untouched by human noise are indeed a dwindling resource, and they often share geographical space with other resources central to extractive industries.
 Ecotourism presents principles of environmental protection as a viable economic resource, one in direct opposition to extractive industry.
 This in turn helps many indigenous communities across the world to support ancestral lifeways which value the planet and future generations to come.

 A master of meditation would be able to direct the Qi in any situation in a form that would produce meditative effects.
 Unfortunately, very few people are masters of meditation.
-For the majority of us who grew up behind screens and with short attention spans, finding a proper space to ground your meditations is an important part of developing it into a fruitful practice.
-Even though it’s easy enough to find a quiet room, the walls often make thoughts echo unwontedly.
+For the majority of us who grew up behind screens and with short attention spans, breathwork just might be the solution.
+During a breathwork session like the Wim Hof Method or practices from Oxygen Advantage, you might be able to find a quiet sense of peace your desire deep within your mind.
 There truly is no other experience that’s comparable with sitting on the earth with nothing but the sky above you and simply being and breathing.

 How Recal is regenerating our relationship with quiet places